Electrochemotherapy for cancers affecting the skin

 Who can have electrochemotherapy?

-Doctors use electrochemotherapy for cancers that started in the skin or have spread to the skin from elsewhere.
+Doctors use electrochemotherapy for cancers that started in the skin.
+Or cancers that have spread to the skin from elsewhere.
 These include:

-Electrochemotherapy has been approved by the National Institute for Health and Care Excellence (NICE) as a possible treatment to relieve symptoms for people with cancers affecting their skin.
+The National Institute for Health and Care Excellence (NICE) have approved electrochemotherapy.
+It is a treatment to relieve symptoms for people with cancers affecting their skin.
 It can help to control symptoms when other treatments are no longer working.

 Most people who have this treatment have some improvement in their symptoms.
 How much it it helps varies from one person to another.
 You might need more than one treatment to control your symptoms.